rrobles9112/flask-wscart-api/README.md

     Create a .env file and add the following:
     ```
     source venv/bin/activate
-    export SECRET="some-very-long-string-of-random-characters-CHANGE-TO-YOUR-LIKING"
+    export FLASK_APP="run.py"
-    export APP_SETTINGS="development"
+    export FLASK_APP_SETTINGS="development"
+    export FLASK_SECRET="this is random string secret"
+    export MYSQL_USER="<change with your mysql username>"
+    export MYSQL_PASSWORD="<change with your mysql password>"
-    export DATABASE_URL="postgresql://localhost/flask_api"
+    export MYSQL_DATABASE_NAME="WSCartAPI"
     ```

     Save the file.
-CD out of the directory and back in. `Autoenv` will automagically set the variables.
+CD out of the directory and back in.
-    We've now kept sensitive info from the outside world! 😄

 * #### Install your requirements
     ```